 In compliance with the code provision C.1.4 of the CG Code, all Directors shall participate in continuous professional development to develop and refresh their knowledge and skills to ensure that they keep abreast of the current requirements.
-All Directors attended the training course provided by Hong Kong Securities and Investment Institute.
-The training covered topics which include notifiable transactions and connected transaction disclosure requirements under Chapters 14 and 14A of the Listing Rules.
-The Group has also provided all the Directors reading materials which include the CG Code, the Inside Information Provisions (as defined under the Listing Rules) under Part XIVA of the Securities and Futures Ordinance (Cap.
-571, Laws of Hong Kong) to develop and refresh their knowledge and skills.

-Name of Directors Training on risk management, internal control and ESG reporting Training on Main Board Listing Rules update for the year 2022
+All Directors received the training materials on the updates of the Main Board Listing Rules during the year ended 30 June 2023.

+Training on

+Main Board Listing

+Rules update

+Name of Directors for the year 2023

 Executive Directors

-Mr. Kwan Mei Kam \checkmark \checkmark
+Mr. Kwan Mei Kam ✓

-Ms. Tay Yen Hua \checkmark \checkmark
+Ms. Tay Yen Hua ✓

-Mr. Jacob Wong San Ta \checkmark ✓
+Mr. Jacob Wong San Ta ✓

-Ms. Kwan Shu Ming \checkmark 1
+Ms. Kwan Shu Ming ✓

 Non-executive Director

-Mr. Lim Ah Lay \checkmark 1
+Mr. Lim Ah Lay ✓

 Independent non-executive Directors

-Mr. Fong Heng Boo \checkmark \checkmark
+Mr. Fong Heng Boo ✓

-Dr. Wu Dongqing \checkmark \checkmark
+Dr. Wu Dongqing ✓

-Mr. Chou Sean Yu 1 1
+Mr. Chou Sean Yu ✓

-The Group continues to update the Directors on the latest developments of the Listing Rules and other applicable regulatory requirements, so as to ensure that the Directors are aware of their responsibilities and obligations as well as to maintain good corporate governance practices.
+The Group continuously updates the Directors on the latest developments of the Listing Rules and other applicable regulatory requirements, so as to ensure that the Directors are aware of their responsibilities and obligations as well as to maintain good corporate governance practices.